beluej123/OrbMechKeeby_Curtis/README.md

 ## Usage

 ### MATLAB
 Clone the repository and navigate to the MATLAB files directory.
+Navigate to the MATLAB files and execute scripts as needed.

 ### Python
 Clone the repository and navigate to the Python files directory.
+Install the required Python packages and run scripts directly.

 ## Installation

+Clone the repository:
 ```bash
 git clone https://github.com/Keeby-Astro/Space-Sciences-and-Astrodynamics.git
 ```

+---

 ## Future Updates
-C++ and Fortran translations are currently in progress.
-This READme file will constantly be updated as needed.
+Actively working on extending functionality to other programming languages, including:
+- **C++**: Faster and more efficient computations for high-performance applications.
+- **Fortran**: Integration with legacy systems and specialized scientific computations.

+Additionally, ongoing improvements will be made to enhance existing modules, improve usability, and incorporate new features as needed.